How to See the World Without Spending a Dime (And Why No One Tells You This)

-I've recently dyed my hair blue and am amassing a tattoo collection when did you know Having the freedom to pursue goals that are authentic to who I am is something that fills me with joy.
+My hair is now a vibrant shade of blue, and I'm slowly amassing a collection of tattoos.
+Having the freedom to pursue goals that are authentic to who I am is something that fills me with joy.
 To avoid limiting one's happiness within the bounds of conventional culture.
 This, however, does not absolve me of my duties.

 I can go wherever I want, wear whatever I want (within reason, depending on the country), and alter my appearance however I see fit.
 Plus, I only need to put in five hours of work per week to achieve that goal.
 Therefore, you'd spend an average of 5 hours a week volunteering and working.

 It's tempting to ditch my volunteer work as soon as I'm done with work and go hang out with my friends, but I remind myself of the bigger picture.
 Each day, you'll devote an hour to this.
 And if I plan things out, it won't affect my day much but will have a profound impact on my life.